Why this matters

 6. Content creators and copywriters

-Transformation: AI assists with drafts, research and localization; human creators focus on strategy, nuance and voice.
+Transformation: AI assists with drafts, research and localization; human creators focus on strategy, nuance and voice, plus verification and ethical checks.

 - Examples: AI-assisted outlines, automated summarization and multi-language drafting.